-While there are different ways to reach this all-important milestone, the path isn't quite as cut and dry as some out there would make it seem.
-In this article, we'll break down the differences between coaster and hand brakes along with their highlights and lowlights.
-We're not talking full-blown technical schematics on each, mind you.
-There are plenty of resources out there that will teach you all about sprockets, bearing cones, reaction arms, brake shoes, and other feats of two-wheeled engineering.
-Nope, our goal is to smarten you up on the overall options so that you can make a sound decision about what's best for your budding bicyclist.
+In this article, we'll break down the differences between coaster and hand brakes along with their pros and cons.
+This article is not a technical look at the different mechanisms of the brakes.
+Instead, our goal is to smarten you up on the overall options so that you can make a sound decision about what's best for your child.

 What are coaster brakes?